andrewcannan/higher-or-lower/README.md

 ## Images

 *fill in later*
+[CloudConvert](assets/images/vintage-grunge-paper-background.webp) was used to convert the background image into webp for faster loading.
 ## Icons

 Icons used for the Reset and Home buttons and in the Footer are from [FontAwesome](https://fontawesome.com/).